 Location: Statewide, Connecticut | Status: Active

 Summary: In 2019, the Public Utilities Regulatory Authority (PURA) approved the acquisition of Connecticut Water Company by San Jose Water Company.
 Due to a requirement that the transaction be in the public interest, Save the Sound was able to intervene in these proceedings to ensure that open space and drinking water resources were protected.
 Save the Sound negotiated a Memorandum of Agreement that included the following: 1) a process that provides land trusts and municipalities additional time and exclusive discussions to consider the acquisition of at-risk CT Water Company lands (totaling 480 acres located throughout the state) for conservation in perpetuity–building on top of existing state laws that also provide economic incentives for conservation; and 2) a review of opportunities for passive recreation on CT Water Company lands (which currently total 6500 acres of open space land that is largely inaccessible to the public).

-The legal team has also participated in the development of proposals to expand passive recreation, focusing on opportunities for partnerships with conservation partners and targeting areas of the greatest potential impact, such as urban areas with limited open space access or proximity to public transit.
-On October 8, 2021, CT Water filed a report, drafted in consultation with Save the Sound and CT Forest & Park Association, describing priority opportunities to expand passive recreation on or adjacent to CT Water company owned land.
+The legal team also participated in the development of proposals to expand passive recreation, focusing on opportunities for partnerships with conservation groups and targeting areas of the greatest potential impact, such as urban areas with limited open space access or proximity to public transit.
+On October 8, 2021, CT Water filed a report, drafted in consultation with Save the Sound and CT Forest & Park Association, describing priority opportunities to expand passive recreation on or adjacent to CT Water Company-owned land.